Doing Business in India and Business Culture in India Explained

 What This Article is NOT About

 Although I will use some statistics here and there and sum up some numbers, this article is not about the facts and figures.
-It’s about understanding Indian culture.
+It’s about understanding Indian culture in business.
 More statistics about doing business in India can be found here.

 And although there is a map of the country on the right, this article is not a tourist guide.
-It’s about business culture in India and working with Indians.
+It’s about business culture in India, working with Indians, and understanding Indian culture in business.
 Another good source for better understanding Indian culture is Wikipedia.
 Click here to find out more.

 Then Why This Article?